PayNow nickname feature to be discontinued on Jun 6 to combat impersonation scams

 "However, given the current scam landscape, the upcoming change is essential to safeguard the interests of PayNow users against scammers," said ABS.

-Unless customers set a PayNow nickname, their name that is linked to their registered account is displayed to the payer by default currently.
+Currently, those who do not set PayNow nicknames will have the names that are linked to their registered accounts displayed to payers by default.

+Businesses using PayNow to receive payments via their unique entity numbers, or UENs, are unaffected by the change as they do not have access to the nickname feature and thus can only use their registered account names.

 "Safeguarding consumers against scams is a top priority for the industry," said ABS director Ong-Ang Ai Boon.